 Where a client requests that an invoice is to be paid by a third party on behalf of a client and such third party does not pay the invoice within 7 days of issue of invoice the instructing client will immediately be liable to discharge that invoice.

 Where the practice accepts instructions from a limited company, the director or officer providing instructions will be personally liable for our fees and disbursements at any stage in the transaction or proceedings unless the company has deposited sufficient funds on account.
 Where the person instructing the practice does so on behalf of two or more persons, each of those persons shall be jointly and severally liable to the practice for the obligations on the client imposed by these Terms.

 Service / Complaints

 If you have any complaints about our work, please contact Mr L S Tutt in the first instance so that we can try and resolve the matter.
-In the event it cannot be resolved, the complaint can be referred to the Faculty Office of the Archbishop of Canterbury.
-(Please click here to see Appendix 1) or The Notaries Society of which I am a member who have a complaints procedure which is approved by the Faculty Office.
-(Please click here to see Appendix 2)
+In the event it cannot be resolved, the complaints procedure outlined in Appendix 1 can be followed.
+(Please click here to see Appendix 1).

 I will respect the confidentiality of the information you provide.
 However, some authorities and other bodies have the right to require me to disclose information to them and I will have to comply with those rights.